djangoplicity/djangoplicity-newsletters/README.md

 ## Mailchimp API Key Configuration

-In the folder test_project you have a file named .env.example, this file serve to declare environment variables api key and list id of mailchimp.
+In the folder test_project you have a file named .env.example, this file serve to declare the environment variables API Key and List ID of Mailchimp.
-Remove the extension .example of this file and configure your `NEWSLETTERS_MAILCHIMP_API_KEY` and `NEWSLETTERS_MAILCHIMP_LIST_ID` variables of mailchimp.
+Remove the extension .example of this file and configure your `NEWSLETTERS_MAILCHIMP_API_KEY` and `NEWSLETTERS_MAILCHIMP_LIST_ID` variables of Mailchimp.

 ### Running the project

-All the configuration to start the project is present in the docker-compose files, Dockerfile and .env previously configured, then at this point a single command is required to download all the dependencies and run the project:
+All the configuration to start the project is present in the docker-compose.yml, Dockerfile and .env previously configured, then at this point a single command is required to download all the dependencies and run the project:

 ````